zhound420/bytebot-hawkeye/README.md

 ## Quick Start: Proxy Compose Stack

  The fastest way to try Hawkeye is the proxy-enabled Docker Compose stack—it starts the desktop, agent, UI, Postgres, and LiteLLM proxy with every precision upgrade flipped on.
-Populate `docker/.env` with your model keys **and** the Hawkeye-specific toggles before you launch:
+Populate `docker/.env` with your model keys **and** the Hawkeye-specific toggles before you launch.
+OpenRouter and LMStudio are first-class in the default LiteLLM config, so set the matching environment variables and make sure the aliases in [`packages/bytebot-llm-proxy/litellm-config.yaml`](packages/bytebot-llm-proxy/litellm-config.yaml) point to models you can reach:

+- `OPENROUTER_API_KEY` powers the `openrouter-*` aliases like `openrouter-claude-3.7-sonnet`.
+- LMStudio examples such as `local-lmstudio-gemma-3-27b` expect your local server’s `api_base` to match the running LMStudio instance.
 - `BYTEBOT_GRID_OVERLAY=true` keeps the labeled coordinate grid on every capture.
 - `BYTEBOT_PROGRESSIVE_ZOOM_USE_AI=true` enables the multi-zoom screenshot refinement.
-- `BYTEBOT_SMART_FOCUS=true` and `BYTEBOT_SMART_FOCUS_MODEL=<litellm-alias>` route Smart Focus through the proxy model you configure in `packages/bytebot-llm-proxy/litellm-config.yaml`.
+- `BYTEBOT_SMART_FOCUS=true` and `BYTEBOT_SMART_FOCUS_MODEL=<litellm-alias>` route Smart Focus through the proxy model you configure in the LiteLLM config.
 - `BYTEBOT_COORDINATE_METRICS=true` (plus optional `BYTEBOT_COORDINATE_DEBUG=true`) records the click accuracy telemetry that distinguishes the fork.

 ```bash